syedjameel/ML-Assignment-1/README.md

 ## Description:
 This Assignment consists of following files
-1. Regression_task.py and regression.ipynb (The .py and .ipynb does same stuff, Recommend to run the .ipynb in jupyter notebook for better visuals)
+1. regression.ipynb (Recommend to run the .ipynb in jupyter notebook for better visuals)
-2. classification_task.py and classification.ipynb (The .py and .ipynb does same stuff, Recommend to run the .ipynb in jupyter notebook for better visuals)
+2. classification.ipynb (Recommend to run the .ipynb in jupyter notebook for better visuals)
 3. Report.pdf (A Report about this assignment)
 3. README.md (This file)
 4. ML AS1.pdf - It is the problem statement for this assignment